rcos/CSCI-4470-OpenSource/Spring2017StudyGuide.md

 heroes from the starting vector based on the current hero selected (Be careful about edge cases!).
 For example if I have "GENJI" currently selected prev should give me "DVA" and next should give me "PHARAH".
-If I have "SOMBRA" selected nest should give me "DVA" and if I have "DVA" selected prev should give me "SOMBRA".
+If I have "SOMBRA" selected next should give me "DVA" and if I have "DVA" selected prev should give me "SOMBRA".
 Write unit tests for prev/next/randomize functions (think about what the program is changing and how to check it).